Unani Medicine For High Blood Pressure Treatment – Ajmaleen 54web team

 Smilax china menthol extract have properties against obesity.
 (Mohamad Hesam Shahrajabian, 2019).

 Smilax China contains fat, saponins, glucosides, gum, starch, flavonoids, tannins, and alkaloids.
-It also has been used in Unani Medicine System because of its effective constituents such as organic acids, triterpenoid, flavones, saponins, and stilbenes.
+It is effective in high blood Pressure Treatment and also has been used in Unani Medicine System because of its effective constituents such as organic acids, triterpenoid, flavones, saponins, and stilbenes.

-Roots of smilax china are the most common used part; stems and rhizome can be used in the form of powder or paste, raw or cooked.
-Smilax China can also be used for;
+The most commonly used part of smilax china are its roots.
+The stems and rhizome is used in the form of powder or paste, raw or cooked.
+Smilax China is also used for;

 - Energy tonic